PerryGraham/Betting-Model-NBA/README.md

-# free-money
+# This is a work in progress

 Sports betting predictive modelling project

-By: alden-august-wang & PerryGraham
+By: PerryGraham & alden-august-wang

 The initial purpose of this project is to predict the Over-Under of an NBA game.